College Organizational Structure

 The President’s Cabinet: functions as a decision-recommending body to address and assist with matters of operations, planning and budgeting while serving to enhance communications within the College and community through the various Units, Learning Centers and Departments; provides leadership and support for strategic priorities and goal accomplishment; and analyzes information/data reports that lead to new or improved processes and systems in support of organizational and academic excellence, service and leadership.
 The President’s Cabinet meets biweekly or as called by the President.

-The President’s Council exists as an expanded President’s Cabinet and consists of the College President, who serves as convener, and the entire membership of the President’s Cabinet as well as the Department Chairs and Directors from all units of the campus.
+The President’s Council exists as an expanded President’s Cabinet and consists of the College President, who serves as convener, the entire membership of the President’s Cabinet as well as the Department Chairs and Directors from all units of the campus.

 The President’s Council functions in an advisory capacity to enhance communications within the College and community and across the functional Units; share and discuss current issues, strategic directions and progress on major developmental areas and special projects; and hear reports from the President/Vice Presidents on Unit priorities and initiatives, as well as progress reports from Standing Committees and various Departments.